-- 15.01 All Teaching Faculty Members initially shall be appointed as a Lecturer or Senior Lecturer. - 15.02 A Lecturer's limited term appointment will normally have an initial three (3) year probationary period.
+- a) All Teaching Faculty Members initially shall be appointed as an Assistant Teaching Professor or Associate Teaching Professor. - b) Only Teaching Faculty Members, teaching faculty members elected to the Board of Governors, and Academic Administrators can hold the ranks of Assistant Teaching Professor/Associate Teaching Professor/Senior Teaching Professor. - 15.02 An Assistant Teaching Professor's limited term appointment will normally have an initial three (3) year probationary period.